Search

 Informative Articles

-D-I-E-T.most people could not think of a more vulgar four-letter word.
-Diet immediately brings to mind images of hunger, frustration, and ultimately failure.
-This one single word has stopped many people dead in their tracks.
-It seems many people...
+D-I-E-T.many people could not think of a more horrible word.
+They associate it with hunger, frustration, and ultimately failure.
+This one single word has stopped many people dead in the tracks.
+It seems many people would prefer being overweight,...

 Don't Undermine Your Diet